Ebonsignori/income-tax-calculator/README.md

 - Ad in middle of screen

-- Fix footer

 ## Later TODO

 - Playwright tests

-- Memoize Results.tsx

-- Analytics dashboard setup, mixpanel.com

-- Fix pie chart styling in PWA
+- Verify pie chart styling in PWA

 - Cache all json files in PWA?